Brexit frequently asked questionsWed Oct 30 12:17:00 GMT 2019 Back to results

-The UK’s departure from the EU is scheduled for 31 October 2019, although it’s still uncertain whether the UK will leave on that date.
-Between now and the date of the UK’s departure, the UK and EU will negotiate about the terms on which the UK is leaving and the broad terms of their future trading relationship.
-If this isn’t successful, there will be a no-deal Brexit and the UK will move straight into its future relationship with the EU.
-If a deal is reached, the UK will leave the EU but there will then be a transition period during which the UK will be treated as if it’s still in the EU for practical purposes.
+The UK’s departure from the EU was scheduled for 31 October but has now been delayed to 31 January 2020.
+It’s currently not clear whether the UK will leave the EU under a no-deal Brexit or with a deal.
+If there’s a no-deal Brexit, the UK will move straight into its future relationship with the EU.
+If there’s a deal, the UK will still leave the EU but there will then be a transition period during which the UK will be treated as if it’s still in the EU for practical purposes.
 This will last until at least 31 December 2020 but could be extended.

 How is Aegon planning for Brexit?

 We’re monitoring developments closely and have been focussing on the interests of our customers in making sure that our business is prepared for all Brexit outcomes, including a no-deal Brexit.
 This has included looking at the resilience of our supply chains.
 As a UK business, we’re affected by existing EU laws and regulations relating to financial services.
 The UK Government and regulators have already said that the UK will continue to follow these existing EU rules until decisions are made at a later date to move away from these.
 This gives continuity and time to plan for any future changes.

 Are there any immediate changes to pension or investment policies?